poppinss/indicative.adonisjs.com/docs/guides/01-introduction.md

 category: Guides
 permalink: introduction
 title: Introduction
 summary: <p> So, you have a web server that accepts form requests.
-You want to validate and sanitize the data before your application can consume and store it inside the database. </p> <p> Say 👋 to Indicative! </p>
+You want to validate and sanitize the data before your application can consume and store it in the database. </p> <p> Say 👋 to Indicative! </p>
 ---

 ## What is Indicative?